clubconnector/clubconnector.github.io/README.md

 ---

 # Initial User Study
-Five University of Hawaii students and one alumni were recruited to use MoarChow.
-Though not in person, the recruiter had a one on one chat to cover the website's features.
-After viewing the website each student gave feedback about their experience.
+We asked 5 current University of Hawaii students to review our website.
+They were given little information about the site other than that it was for finding clubs at UH.
+We then asked them to fill out a survey, and had a conversation about what they thought about the website.

 ## Feedback

 ### Positive Feedback
 + Clean, simple layout
++ Nice, simple search features
 + Results pop up as soon as I start typing
-+ Accurate information for food items, prices, and hours
++ I like the overall theme.
+It matched with UHM.

 ### Constructive Criticism
 + Less white!
 More color!